jenkinsci/jacoco-plugin/README.md

 * Prepare the release

-  `mvn release:prepare -DskipTests`
+  `mvn release:prepare -DskipTests -Dmaven.test.skip=true`

   This will ask for the release numbers and the tag in the source control system.

 * Roll the release

-  `mvn release:perform -DskipTests -Darguments="-DskipTests"`
+  `mvn release:perform -DskipTests -Darguments="-DskipTests" -Dmaven.test.skip=true`

   This should perform the actual uploads of the resulting binary packages.